MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/architect-a-classification-schema-for-personal-data.md

 Choose one of the following options.

-### Use only Office 365 sensitive information types
+### Option 1: Use only Office 365 sensitive information types

 -   Sensitive information types work well to identify and protect personal data subject to GDPR and other types of regulations.